Troubleshooting Well Pump Problems: Step-by-Step

 Branch: Water restored?
 Done.
 Still nothing?
 Move to Step 7.

-Test 2 — Tire gauge method: Check your pressure tank with a standard automotive tire gauge on the Schrader valve.
-The reading should be 2 PSI below your system’s cut-in pressure — 28 PSI for a 30/50 system, 38 PSI for a 40/60 system.
-A reading near zero means the bladder has failed and the tank is waterlogged.
+Test 2 via tire gauge: Using an ordinary automotive tire pressure gauge on your pressure tank’s Schrader valve, ensure it reads 2 PSI shy of your system’s cut-in point, 28 PSI for a 30/50 setup and 38 PSI for a 40/60 configuration.
+A reading close to zero indicates the bladder has failed and the tank is waterlogged.

-Test 3 — Rock test: Push the top of the tank.
+Test 3, rock test: Push the top of the tank.
 A healthy tank has an air pocket and shifts when nudged.
-A waterlogged tank is solid water throughout — it will not move, and the top feels dense and heavy.
+A waterlogged tank is solid water throughout.
+It won’t move, and the top feels dense and heavy.

-A waterlogged pressure tank cannot be repaired, only replaced.
+A waterlogged pressure tank can’t be repaired, only replaced.
 For sizing guidance and the full swap procedure, see our guide on pressure tank sizing and replacement.

 Cost: $200+ for the tank, plus $300–$500 for installation if you hire a contractor.